sqlfluff/sqlfluff/docs/source/configuration.rst

         return "GROUP BY 1,2"

-If you need root-level functions, you can defined them in __init__.py.
+If you need root-level functions, you can define them in __init__.py.

 .. code-block:: jinja